smartcontractkit/documentation/docs/External Adapters/node-operators.md

 The bridge name must be unique to the local node.
 The bridge URL is the URL of your external adapter, which can be local or on a separate machine.

-To add jobs which use the bridge, simply add a [Bridge](https://docs.chain.link/docs/jobs/task-types/bridge/) task to your job, as shown by the `bridge` type defined below, on the line defined as 'fetch'.
+To add jobs that use the bridge, add a [Bridge Task](/docs/jobs/task-types/bridge/) to your job.
+The `bridge` task defined in the example below is defined as 'fetch' and the name of the bridge is `soccer-data`.

 ```toml
 type = "directrequest"